Northampton Square: History

 The area began to be developed in the industrial revolution.
-The land was laid out for housing, as a residential square, in 1832, taking its name from the local landowner, the Marquess of Northampton.
+The land was laid out as a residential square in 1803-04 and the houses were built between 1805 and 1814.
+The square took its name from the local landowner, the Marquess of Northampton.
 The gardens were opened to the public in 1885, with funding from the Metropolitan Public Gardens Association.
-The Association's landscape gardener Fanny Wilkinson designed the gardens, and included a drinking fountain and bandstand, both of which remain, as does a circle of London plane trees.
+The Association's landscape gardener Fanny Wilkinson designed the gardens, and included a drinking fountain and bandstand, both of which remain, as does a circle of London planes.
 The fountain in the square commemorates the 1885 restoration of the gardens by Shropshire magistrate Charles Walker, who had been born in Clerkenwell.
 Lady Margaret Georgiana Graham, daughter of William Compton, 4th Marquess of Northampton, opened the restored gardens on 8 July 1885.

-The square has historically housed clockmakers, jewellers, silversmiths and other fine crafts.
-The print-maker George Baxter lived and worked at №11 from 1844-1860.
+The square has historically housed clockmakers, jewellers, silversmiths and other fine crafts and more recently houses a fine eatery known locally as Cafe Fiori which is very popular with locals and students alike.
+The print-maker George Baxter lived and worked at No.11 from 1844 to 1860.
 The site is marked by a plaque on the modern building at that address.

-In 1878, Walter Thornbury reported that №35 head-quartered the British Horological Institute, “for the cultivation of the science of horology, and its kindred arts and manufactures”.
+In 1878, Walter Thornbury reported that No.35 head-quartered the British Horological Institute, “for the cultivation of the science of horology, and its kindred arts and manufactures”.
 By the 1960s such trades had left the area and the buildings were a mixture of flats and offices.

-№18, on the corner of Ashby Street, replaced the Ashby Castle pub (from 1813 to 1882).
+No.18, on the corner of Ashby Street, replaced the Ashby Castle pub (from 1813 to 1882).